Docker Networking

 • Overlay networks are best when you need containers running on different Docker hosts to communicate, or when multiple applications work together using swarm services.

-• Macvlan networks are best when you are migrating from a VM setup or need your containers to look like physical hosts on your network, each with a unique MAC address.
+• MACvlan networks are best when you are migrating from a VM setup or need your containers to look like physical hosts on your network, each with a unique MAC address.

 Reference: